Culture Shock in Oman

 - Purchase the complete Expat Arrivals Oman Guide (PDF)

-The frustrations of culture shock in Oman may initially overshadow the many advantages of calling the country home, but expats will soon find the high quality of life makes adaptation easier.
-As an incredibly safe and family-oriented country, one will also often hear expats rave about the many benefits of raising children in Oman.
+The frustrations of culture shock in Oman may initially overshadow the many advantages of relocating there, but expats will soon find that the high quality of life eases the adaptation process.
+As a safe and family-oriented country, one will often hear expats rave about the many benefits of raising children in Oman.

-Oman is an Islamic country, but is more liberal than the surrounding countries in the Gulf.
+Oman is an Islamic country but is more liberal than the surrounding countries in the Gulf.
 While upholding Islamic principles, Omanis embrace bits of Western culture more and more every day.
-For example, in the capital city of Muscat, it’s common to hear of popular American and European shops and restaurants being opened.
-However, it is still important for expats to familiarise themselves with aspects of the Muslim culture and act appropriately.
+For example, it’s increasingly common to hear of popular American and European shops and restaurants being opened.
+Still, it is important for expats to familiarise themselves with aspects of the Muslim culture and Omani laws, and act appropriately.

 Dress in Oman